Backup of Making Your Website Pay for Itself

 Ways to Save Money with Your Website.

 For things like your hosting related costs I can suggest shopping around or speaking to your provider and seeing if they can offer you a discount for continued use.
-Personally I use and love Big Wet Fish and have no problems recommending them.

 The real saving is likely to be had on the time you spend on the site side of things.
 Limit yourself to far fewer hours per week allotted to the site, this really helps you focus in on doing the important tasks and not just hitting refresh on Google Analytics!
 Consider scripting or outsourcing tasks you have to do more than once.Which People can we Make Money Off?